 It's not uncommon for companies to help with tuition payments for their employees who are continuing their education, especially if they are working toward a professional degree that will help them in their job or with future advancements in the firm.
 Such a program can be a great recruiting tool.

 Unfortunately, these programs do not help a company's recent hires who have already absorbed huge student loan debts on the way to graduation.
 Gradifi, a start-up technology company based in Boston, has addressed this problem by setting up a platform that allows employers to make direct contributions toward their employees' student loan debts in a secure fashion.
-Tim DeMello, founder and CEO of Gradifi and a trustee at nearby Babson College, got the idea for Gradifi after a presentation at Babson showing the incredible increases in student debt.
+Tim DeMello, Founder and CEO of Gradifi and a trustee at nearby Babson College, got the idea for Gradifi in 2014, after a presentation at Babson showing the incredible increases in student debt.

 Student loan payback benefits are a way for firms in highly competitive fields to distinguish themselves from the pack.
-According to the most recent survey by the Society for Human Resource Management, only 3% of employers offer this type of benefit.
+According to the most recent survey by the Society for Human Resource Management, only 4% of employers offer this type of benefit.

-It might be a stretch to see this type of benefit catch on outside of professional niche markets.
-It is easy to see Silicon Valley firms putting this program to use, but it is hard to envision a Wal-Mart or a similar lower-margin operation offering such a perk.
+It might be a stretch to expect this type of benefit to catch on outside of professional niche markets.
+It is easy to imagine Silicon Valley firms putting this program to use, but it is hard to envision a Wal-Mart or a similar lower-margin operation offering such a perk.

-Demello has higher expectations.
+DeMello has higher expectations.
 He suggests that over the next five to ten years, somewhere between 50,000 and 100,000 companies will offer some variant of the student loan payback benefit.
 It gives companies a means of increasing effective take-home pay without having to raise salaries outright.
 Combine this with other financial planning and financial literacy programs and you have a workforce that is content, motivated, and focused on work instead of money.